 offer the Certificates for use in a way that might diminish or damage DigiCert’s reputation, including using a DigiCert trademark on a website that could be considered associated with crime, defamation, or copyright infringement.

-Press and Publicity.
-A party shall not make any news releases, public announcements, advertisements, or publicity concerning this Agreement or any proposals or resulting sales hereunder, without first obtaining the approval of the other party.

 Non-Solicit.
-OSG Administrator shall not market, solicit, or sell DigiCert’s products and services to any current customer of DigiCert.
-OSG Administrator shall not solicit a Participant or other DigiCert customer to switch to a different digital certificate service provider or to a different DigiCert account during the term of this Agreement.
+Each Registration Authority shall not market, solicit, or sell DigiCert’s products and services to any current customer of DigiCert.
+Each Registration Authority shall not solicit any DigiCert customer to switch to a different digital certificate service provider or to a different DigiCert account during the term of this Agreement.

 Restrictions.
-OSG Administrator shall protect DigiCert’s intellectual property, good will, and reputation when promoting or using the Certificates.
-OSG Administrator may not decompile or create derivative works of the Certificates without the prior written consent of DigiCert.
-DigiCert may terminate this Agreement or restrict access to the Certificates and related software if DigiCert reasonably believes that OSG Administrator is using, directly or indirectly, the Certificates to make accessible any material that infringes the rights of a third party.
+Each Registration Authority shall protect DigiCert’s intellectual property, good will, and reputation when promoting or using the Certificates.
+OSG Administrator shall not decompile or create derivative works of the Certificates unless allowed in the RPS or approved in writing by DigiCert.

 Information.
 DigiCert has a worldwide, unlimited, irrevocable, transferable, and non-exclusive license to any information submitted to it in connection with the Certificates, provided that all such information is used and protected in accordance with the DigiCert CPS.